LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value

    **Notes:**
-      No error checking is performed to ensure that either the method order *p* or specified in the method structure correctly describe the coefficients.
+      No error checking is performed on the coefficients contained in the structure to ensure its declared order of accuracy.

 .. c:function:: int SPRKStepSetMethodName(void* arkode_mem, const char* method)

-   Specifies the SPRK method by its name
+   Specifies the SPRK method by its name.

    :param arkode_mem: pointer to the SPRKStep memory block.
    :param method: the SPRK method name.